ar-sayeem/FUTURE_ML_01/README.md

 ## Acknowledgements
 - Thanks to [Kaggle](https://www.kaggle.com/) for providing the sample sales dataset.
-- Special thanks to **ChatGPT** for guidance and support throughout the project.
 - This project is a part of the **Future ML** initiative.